nardusstricta/soilprofile2/README.md

 1.  we have no information about the texture, but we still want a pattern.
 For example for the delimitation of horizons in a monochrome display.
 In this case, the function will create random line patterns for each horizon.
 2. We have information (size and variation) about the texture.
 Then a point grid is drawn in each horizon.
 This can also be done with the soil color.
 3. We want a special horizon pattern.
 Then we can write our own function to create the desired pattern.
-Useful are the functions that can be created with the prefix basic\_ .
 A useful tool for this are the functions with the prefix basic\_ .

 The three options are hierarchically structured: whenever there is a specific function, it will always be preferred.
 If there is information about the texture, a random pattern will never be created.